Superintelligence (film): Plot

-When she arrives outside George's place, NSA agents abduct Carol, tipped off by Dennis.
+When Carol arrives outside George's place, NSA agents abduct her, tipped off by Dennis.
 In their interrogation, she tells them the AI's goal.
 It announces it is freeing her, threatening their annihilation if they try to stop it.
 The AI organizes a meet cute for Carol and George.
 Initially ineffective, she tries again, inviting him to dinner.
 In the meantime, Dennis meets with the President of the United States, convincing her and the world to shut down all electronics, hoping to neutralize the AI.

 Although George will be leaving the country in a few days, he and Carol bond in that time.
 The AI steers them to the Mexican restaurant where they had their first date.
 They reconcile, spending the night together.
 They spend the whole next day together doing things George loves, including meeting his personal hero at a Seattle Mariners game.

-Carol steps away from him, getting accosted by the NSA again.
+Carol steps away from George, getting accosted by the NSA again.
 She is told about their grand plan of trapping the AI in Seattle, and they swear her to secrecy.
 Although she has had an amazing day with George, Carol opts not to stay the night, believing if she did so, it would be too hard to let him go.

 As Carol leaves, the AI hounds her to explain herself, but she blocks him out.
 The next morning, she is told the Earth is now on a five-hour countdown to destruction.
-However, she selflessly chooses to turn down the NSA's offer to protect her with them in an underground bunker and instead helps George finish packing for his Ireland fellowship.
-Carol's unexpected actions convince the AI that it has not really understood, and it cancels Armageddon.
+Carol selflessly chooses to turn down the NSA's offer to protect her with them in an underground bunker and instead helps George finish packing for his Ireland fellowship.
+Carol's unexpected actions convince the AI that it has not really understood, so cancels Armageddon.